The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: The Master Proof

 \begin{restatable}[Inductive step~\ref{item:inductive2}]{prop}{thmseven} Let $\urgraph =(\urdomain; \rightarrow)$ be a smooth digraph, let $\Omega\leq\Aut(\urgraph)$ be oligomorphic, and suppose that $\urgraph / \Omega$ has no loop.
 Let $\alpha$ be an equivalence finitising $(\urgraph, \Omega)$ such that $\urgraph /\alpha$ is $k$-linked for some $k\geq 1$.
 If $\edgek $ is not full on $\urdomain / \alpha$, then $\urgraph$ and $\Omega$-orbits together with the restrictions of $\alpha$ to unions of pairs of $\edge$-adjacent $\omega$-classes pp-define one of the following: \begin{enumerate} \item an $\omega$-stable set $\subdomain\subsetneq \urdomain$ such that $\urgraph|_\subdomain$ is smooth, and $(\urgraph|_\subdomain)/\alpha$ is $k$-linked; \item the $\alpha$-blow-up of $\OR(\sigma, \sigma)$ for a proper equivalence $\sigma$ on a subset of the finite set $G/\alpha$. \end{enumerate} \end{restatable}

 Recall that an $\omega$-stable set as in~\Cref{itm:subgraph} is, in particular, $\Omega$-reductionistic.
-We now provide an overview of the proof of \Cref{thm:7}, the complete proof can be found in \Cref{sect:proofofproper}.
+We now provide an overview of the proof of \Cref{thm:7}.
 For the remainder of this section, we fix $\urgraph, \Omega, \alpha$, and $k$ as in the formulation of~\Cref{thm:7}.
 We remark that in many parts, our construction resembles the proof of \cite[Theorem 7]{symmetries} applied to the factor digraph $\urgraph / \alpha$.
 The main difference is being restricted to tree-pp-definitions only (to lift definitions to $\urgraph$ with~\Cref{lem:liftingTreeDefs}), along with the additional requirement to ensure $\alpha$-stability of relations pp-defined from $\edge$ and these liftings.
 Let us define two types of relations which play a prominent role in universal algebra~\cite{Rosenbergclones}, and in its applications to Constraint Satisfaction Problems over finite templates~\cite{cyclicterms, MinimalTaylor,symmetries,Zhuk20}.